-These trousers were chosen at random - feel free to pick whatever pair appeals to you.
-At this point, a clone is made of these trousers, but they don't exist anywhere except in the computer's memory.
-The second line takes those trousers and moves them into the inventory of our NPC.
+The pirate trousers are just an example chosen at random, so feel free to pick whatever pair appeals to you.
+Once ARMOURY->request_item() is called, a clone is made of these trousers, but they don't exist anywhere yet except in the computer's memory.
+The second line, with the move(), takes those trousers and moves them into the inventory of our NPC.